timmetcalfe/DevNotes/BestPractices.md

 A page to store links, blogs, comments, and packages that I consider beneficial for learning, developing and writing clean .NET code.

+## My own design guidelines

+- Keep it simple, stupid.
+- Minimise all external dependencies.
+For example, don't place just 3 or 4 email templates in blob storage that rarely change, which would mean a dependency on the blob storage service.
+Instead place them in C# classes.
+- Following on from point above, keep as much work as possible in the local code.
+- Keep all configuration local and change depending on environment.
+Don't automatically use web app config when it's only storing values that never need to be changed in the web app config settings of Azure portal.

 ## Microsoft Code with Engineering Playbook

 [Mirosoft Commercial Software Engineering team, CSE Code with engineering playbook](https://microsoft.github.io/code-with-engineering-playbook)